MohapatraShibu/genaiBot/README.md

 ```
 Waiting for Ollama to be ready...
 Ollama is ready.
-Initializing RAG knowledge base…
+Initializing RAG knowledge base...
 RAG ready.
-Starting bot…
+Starting bot...
-Bot polling…
+Bot polling...
 ```

-Once you see `Bot polling…`, open Telegram and start chatting with your bot!
+Once you see `Bot polling...`, open Telegram and start chatting with your bot!

 ---